krishnaadvaitsripada/Firover---Forest-Fire-Detection-Rover/README.md

 ## How we built it
 **Autonomous Rover:** We constructed an autonomous rover using Arduino Nano, addressing challenges in controlling its speed and navigating the terrain.

 **Machine Learning Model:** We trained a Convolutional Neural Network (CNN) to classify images as either fire or non-fire.
 The model architecture includes convolutional layers, max-pooling, dropout for regularization, and dense layers for classification.
 A dataset of approximately 1200 photos was collected and augmented for robust training.
 The model was trained for 20 epochs using the keras framework on tensorflow.
+The final model had an accuracy of 93%.

 **Deployment with Edge Impulse:** Edge Impulse is a comprehensive development platform designed to facilitate the implementation of machine learning (ML) models on edge devices.

 ## Challenges we ran into
-1. controlling the speed of the rover
-2. understanding the mapping
+1.Controlling Rover Speed: Navigating the delicate balance of rover speed presented challenges in ensuring effective patrolling without compromising safety.

+2. Mapping: Mapping various ports of the Arduino Nano for seamless integration with other devices.

-3. uploading the ML model onto the chip
+3. ML Model Deployment: Uploading the ML model onto the chip presented hurdles.
+We explored methods such as model compression using TensorFlow Lite, EloquentTinyML, employing a secondary device for image processing, and utilizing the Edge Impulse platform.

 ## Accomplishments that we're proud of
 This was the first hardware project for the majority of our team.
 We learned to build a rover from scratch in less than 24 hours.

 ## What we learned
-1. How to train ML models to detect fire with 93% accuracy.
-2. How to upload ML models onto Arduino using Arduino TinyML kit.
+1. Perfecting High-Accuracy Machine Learning Models.
+2. Bringing ML Models to Life on Arduino with TinyML.
+3. Understanding the Blueprint and Code of Autonomous Vehicles.

 ## What's next for Firover - Forest Fire Detection Rover
 Next, we want to deploy patrolling drones along with the rovers to detect fires.